 - Is not dominant in its field on a national basis

 The business may be a sole proprietorship, partnership, corporation, or any other legal form.
 In determining what constitutes a small business, the definition will vary to reflect industry differences, such as size standards.

 The SBA Administrator establishes and revises the standard sizes in response to market conditions and inflation based on recommendations from The Office of Size Standards.
 Visit SBA’s website for the latest information.

-Why should SBA’s size definition matter to your business?
+Why should the SBA’s size definition matter to your business?

-If your business qualifies as a small business as per SBA you are eligible to apply for government contracts.
-It can also help you avail business loans (or SBA loans) from the government and access general tools that can help you compete against your larger brethren.
+If your business qualifies as a small business, it is eligible to apply for government contracts.
+It can also help you obtain SBA loans and access general tools that can help you compete against the larger entities.

 Putting things in perspective

-With a large range of the 2 numeric standards set by SBA, the majority of businesses in the U.S fall under the ‘small business’ category.
+With the large range of the 2 standards employe count and revenue set by the SBA, the majority of businesses in the U.S fall under the ‘small business’ category.
 So, if you consider yourself a small business owner, then odds are you probably qualify as one too.
-But so would a lot of other companies too.
+But, so would a lot of other companies too.

 On a positive side, this wide range allows a lot of companies to benefit from being a small business.
-E.g. A small soda distribution company is better placed against a biggie like Coca-Cola to get approval for a small business loan or to bid and win government contracts.
+E.g. A small soda distribution company is better placed since they don't have to compete against a biggie like Coca-Cola to win government contracts.

 But on the flip side, even a business with 1500 employees is still categorized as “small” and has the same protection, privilege, and SBA support as would a business with a headcount of 10.
 The same goes for the revenue figures as well.
-This could lead to small or micro businesses not getting the aimed edge.
+This could lead to small or micro businesses not getting any competitive edge.